zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Disclaimer.rst

 ^^^^^^^^^^^^^^^^^^

-All disputes or claims arising out of, relating to, or in connection with the Terms, the breach thereof, or use of the Ethereum Platform shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with said Rules.
+All disputes or claims arising out of, relating to, or in connection with the Terms, the breach thereof, or use of the Expanse Platform shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by one or more arbitrators appointed in accordance with said Rules.
 All claims between the parties relating